monix/monix.io/_tut/docs/3x/reactive/observable.md

 ```

 The output can be a bit confusing because it suggests that element `3` has been started before emitting the first batch.
-In reality it was backpressured as expected but emitting a batch downstream and acknowledging upstream is a concurrent operation so
+In reality it was back-pressured as expected but emitting a batch downstream and acknowledging upstream is a concurrent operation so
 it could happen before the "Emitted batch ..." print.

 Since `bufferWithSelector` takes an `Observable` it can be used to customize buffering to a pretty great extent.